otaviobertucini/posts/workers.md

 On the child thread (see the worker.js file), we use the `parentPort` object from `worker_threads` library to communicate with the parent thread.
 The `parentPort.on('message', cb)` is executed when the child receives a message.
 In our case, when receiving a message from the parent thread we will execute the `heavyLoad` function that was previously being executed inside the exepress route.
 After executing the heavy load, the child sends a message to the parent saiyng the execution was done.

 Back in the parent, when receiving a message from the child thread via the `parentPort.on('message')` method, we will resolve the Promise that we created and pass the massage we received as the value of the Promise, that in this case is "Done heavy load!".
 Therefore, we send the result of the Promise as the response of the request.

 Doing so we execute the heavy load in an asynchronous manner and Node can execute other things while the child thread is executing.
 To prove it, if we send a request to "/heavy" and shortly thereafter make a request to "/fast", the second request will be executed immediatelly, not having to wait until the "/heavy" request to be done.
-Remember that since we are creating new threads, the requests and the heavy load are executed in the same machine.
-But what if we would like to execute the heavy load in other machine?
+Remember that since we are creating new threads, the requests and the heavy load are executed in the same server.
+But what if we would like to execute the heavy load in other server?
 This is possible with Javascript jobs.

 ## Jobs

-Another option is to use jobs to make the heavy load be executed in another machine.
+Another option is to use jobs to make the heavy load be executed in another server.
 Let's say we have a server that is configured to handle heavy and long work loads and we want to pass all the heavy executions to it.
 Then, when receiving a request on "/heavy" endpoint, instead of executing the heavy load on the `express` server, we will execute it on the heavy load server.
 We can use the `bullmq` library to achieve this, by creating a queue that will be the linking between the express server and the heavy load server.
-The express server add items to the queue and the heavy load server listen to new items and process them.
+The express server add items to the queue and the heavy load server listen to new items on the queue and process them.

 ```js
 // server.js